 While it's certainly important to be aggressive when playing poker, it's even more important to choose the right timing for it.

 If it’s likely your opponent has a fairly strong hand, don't try to get him out of the pot by betting big.
 In the long run, this will cost you a lot of money.

 Be aware that in a game with eight or more players one of them usually has a strong hand.
 Trying to push them off of it is almost never a good idea - people usually don't like to and will not fold when they have a decent hand.

 Many new players play and act according to the hand they’ve been dealt.
 More experienced players can read them like an open book.

 Try not to give away too many tells (easier said than done, we know).
 Try not to react when you get dealt aces or hit a flush and don't pout when you don't hit the flop or get dealt 7-2.

 It seems obvious but it’s always amazing to see how many beginners just can’t stop physically reacting to their fortune (or misfortune).
 Learning how to conceal your emotions is crucial when playing live poker so take some time to practice it.

 4. Sizing Bets Poorly

-In No-Limit Hold'em many new players often get confused by what amount to bet and, as a result, bet way too much or way too little.
+In No-Limit Hold'em many new players often get confused by how to size their bets properly and, as a result, bet way too much or way too little.

 An easy rule of thumb is: Bet according to the size of the pot.
 A bet between half the size of the pot and the full amount is always a good size for a bet.